Wopple/limber-timber/README.md

 - No checksums
 - Manifest instead of numbered or timestamped migration filenames
 - JSON schema for migration files
+- Error recovery for backends that do not support DDL transactions

 ## Not Goals

 - ORM
 - Parsing SQL
 - Specifying all kinds of migrations in pure data (e.g. DML migrations will use SQL)
-- Preserving data lost from dropping tables and columns
+- Preserving lost data

 ## Rationale

 - It is cumbersome to iterate on migrations without robust down migrations
-- Automatically inferred down migrations eases the writing of migrations
+- Automatically inferred down migrations reduces developer burden
 - Writing migrations in data is cleaner and not specific to a database
 - Never parsing SQL reduces the complexity of the codebase
 - A lightweight open source library makes it each to add missing features
-- JSON schema allows IDEs to be configured for migration validation and auto-completion
+- JSON schema allows IDEs to be configured for migration file validation and auto-completion
 - Separation of database and metadata allows for more flexible metadata storage options
 - In-memory database and metadata allow for application unit testing
 - No checksums allows for modifying migration files without breaking the migrations